What are SQL Server Big Data Clusters?

 Management and monitoring are provided through a combination of command line tools, APIs, portals, and dynamic management views.

-You can use Azure Data Studio to perform a variety of tasks on the big data cluster.
-This is enabled by the new SQL Server 2019 Extension.
-This extension provides:
+You can use Azure Data Studio to perform a variety of tasks on the big data cluster:

 - Built-in snippets for common management tasks.